Sagar4173/ONYX/docs/GOD_LEVEL_SECURITY_FEATURES.md

 ## Overview

-This document describes the comprehensive "god-level" security enhancements implemented in the SecureDevOps AI Platform.
+This document describes the comprehensive "god-level" security enhancements implemented in the ONYX Platform.
 These enterprise-grade features transform the platform into a production-ready security powerhouse with advanced rule management, testing, baseline tracking, and policy enforcement capabilities.

 ## 🚀 God-Level Features